release notes

 2.1 Scan & Score Setup

-To enable Scan & Score functionality, Requirements on the Lab Book Overview record need to be defined.
+To enable Scan & Score functionality, Requirements on the Lab Book Overview record need to be defined (Figure 2.1).
 Available categories of requirements on the Lab Book Overview record include:

 • Calculations, or calculated properties, that are based on materials and their quantities and material properties.